 This authority to transfer funds is granted by Title V, Part A, which allows all districts to target federal funds to federal Title programs that most effectively address their unique needs.
 [Section 5102] Districts must consult with their stakeholders regarding transferring funds prior to doing so.
-Additionally, districts with private schools must conduct the consultations required under Section 8501 with the private schools regarding Title II-A and IV-A funds prior to transferring; however, districts may still transfer all funds, even if that is not what is desired by private schools.
+Additionally, districts with participating private schools must conduct the consultations required under Section 8501 with the private schools regarding Title II-A and IV-A funds prior to transferring; however, districts may still transfer all funds, even if that is not what is desired by private schools.
+The private school(s)'s equitable share will be calculated based upon each relevant Title program's funding after the transfer occurs.

 To transfer funds from II-A or IV-A in GMS, a district enters the amount they wish to transfer in the field(s) provided on the lower half of the Allocations page.
 The district will then budget and describe how the transferred funds will be used when budgeting and describing the rest of the funds from the Title program they transferred to.
+If the entirety of one Title program's funds are removed via Transferring, the district completes neither the Budget nor the Program Details page of the Title program from which they were removed but must still sign its Assurances.

 Note: Unlike REAPed funds, transferred funds "become" funds in the new Title program statutorily, and thus transferred funds are subject to the new Title program's restrictions, conditions, and obligations.
-[Section 5103(e)] For example, funds transferred into Title I-A raise the base allocation of Title I-A and thus the perpupil allocation amount and the required set-aside amounts.
+[Section 5103(e)] For example, funds transferred into Title I-A raise the base allocation of Title I-A and thus also raise the private school proportionate share and the required parent and family engagement set-aside amounts.
 Additionally, Title I-A has a 15% cap on carryover, so any II-A and IV-A funds that are transferred to I-A will be forfeited if less than 85% of I-A funds (including the transferred funds) are expended during the fiscal year.